-• Drop Off: (see Toddler Drop-Off Procedures on page 10)

-- Each child will be checked in before coming to the classroom at the first gate on the way to the Toddler playground.
-Check in will include a temperature check with a touchless thermometer. - For children of this age, it is not recommended that they wear face coverings. - The child/children will be guided directly to their classroom by an MSD staff member.

-• Within the classroom:

-- Group gatherings will be kept to a minimum and lessons will be socially distanced as much as possible. - The work space will be arranged to allow for as much social distancing as possible. - Sanitizing of materials and workspaces will take place according to our protocols, which are informed by national, state, and local guidelines.
+- Drop Off: (see Toddler Drop-Off Procedures on page 10) - Each child will be checked in before coming to the classroom at the first gate on the way to the Toddler playground.
+Check in will include a temperature check with a touchless thermometer. - Children 2 years and older will wear face coverings at drop off. - The child/children will be guided directly to their classroom by an MSD staff member. - Within the classroom: - Group gatherings will be kept to a minimum and lessons will be socially distanced as much as possible. - Children (2 years and older) will wear face coverings as much as possible throughout the day and will be reminded about the proper use of a face covering. - The work space will be arranged to allow for as much social distancing as possible.